DMIT-1508/DMTI-1508.github.io/Design/normalization.md

 Second Normal Form (**2NF**) is all about *separating out **partial dependencies***.

+1. Examine an entity with a composity key, and identify which non-primary key attributes have a dependency on only *part* of the composite primary key.
+These are the attributes that will form our new entity.
+2. Re-write the original entity without those partially dependent attributes.
+3. *Copy* down the partial primary key attribute to the new entity; make it the new entity's primary key.
+4. Add the partially dependent attributes to the new entity.
+5. Mark the partial primary key attribute in the original entity as a foreign key to our new entity.

 ## Third Normal Form

 Third Normal Form (**3NF**) is all about *separating out **transitive dependencies***.